franciscovilchezv/platform-based-development/Labs/Lab2/mysql_101.md

 );
 ```

+You can make the foering key also a primary key by applying the same command `PRIMARY KEY`.

 ### Autoincrement

 You can add `AUTO_INCREMENT` to a value so it automatically will insert the next proper value during an insert.
 It is commonly used in primary keys.